You Are About to Disappear

 2.1 Impossibility of time-travel into the past

 Let’s draw one last logical corollary from the above.
 There is a favorite and continually recurring theme in science fiction: time travel.
-Since the days of H. G. Wells’s Time Machine, people keep reading about other, fictional people, who travel back and forth in time.
+Since the days of H. G. Wells’s The Time Machine (1895) people keep reading about other, fictional people, who travel back and forth in time.
 And it’s not just science fiction, sometimes it’s science, too (or at least it is thought to be).
 In a special edition of the Scientific American devoted to the subject of time, an article seriously considered the possibility of time travel, and it was not an isolated occurrence of this idea in that magazine.
 But if everything stays and nothing flows, in what sense is time travel possible?

 I must point out immediately that there is some sense in which time travel into the future is possible, and in more than one way.
-For example, one might enter a state of deep freeze, and be unfrozen by superior technology in the future, as is attempted in the field of cryonics; alternatively, one might travel sufficiently long and with sufficiently high speed, and upon return discover that a lot more time has elapsed at the departure and arrival place than by the traveler’s watch and biological ageing rhythms, as relativity predicts.
+For example, one might enter a state of deep freeze, and be unfrozen by superior technology in the future, as is attempted in the field of cryonics; alternatively, one might travel sufficiently long and with sufficiently high speed, and upon return discover that a lot more time has elapsed at the departure and arrival place than by the traveler’s watch and biological aging rhythms, as relativity predicts.
 None of these methods of travel into the future contradict the above ideas.
 From a 4-d perspective, a 3-d being who performed this kind of “time travel” is merely a being with a portion of its existence that appears time-wise uniform (see following figure).

 Figure 2.2.
 Two ways to extend an ordinary existence (top): the “cryonic” (middle) and “relativistic” (bottom) dreams

 The figure above shows two possibilities for something that could be regarded as “time travel into the future”.
 The drawings are abstractions.
 The top one shows an ordinary life, with its “ups and downs”, time running from left to right.
 In the middle drawing, life enters a frozen state at some time, during which nothing happens, and later it is “thawed” and continues normally.
-The bottom drawing shows a life that proceeds normally up to a certain time, when it embarks a fast-moving spaceship, travels sufficiently long in space, and returns to its departure, thus slowing down its biological rhythms substantially.
+The bottom drawing shows a life that proceeds normally up to a certain time, when it embarks a fast-moving spaceship, travels sufficiently long in space, and returns to its point of departure, thus slowing down its biological rhythms substantially.

 Actual time-travel into the past is an absurdity.